schipeltaper/veganexplainer/index.md

 # Scientific References

 Following is the script of the **"How to eat vegan healthily"** youtube video with the references to all claims we make.
-We've only used scientific literature or sources of respected and generally accepted to be reliable organizations and made sure they always back up their claims with scientific research.

 ### SCRIPT